COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 Children

-Two doses of measles vaccine are given to children after their first birthday to provide optimal protection.
-Measles vaccine is given in combination with other vaccines.
+Two doses of measles vaccine are given to children after their first birthday to provide the best protection.
+Measles vaccine is given with other vaccines.

-• 2nd dose MMRV (measles, mumps, rubella, varicella): between four to six years of age, preferably prior to school entry.
-Second dose was historically given at 18 months.
+• 2nd dose MMRV (measles, mumps, rubella, varicella) vaccine: between four to six years of age, preferably prior to school entry.

 Adults